-If student is eligible to receive federal funding, they are given notification that they can participate in the Federal Work Study program.
-Students are required to meet with the Work Study Coordinator to obtain information on open positions and program requirements.
-Upon acceptance into a position, the student must sign paperwork with Human Resources (inclusive of W-4 and I-9 documents) and submit weekly timesheets for payment.
-All on-campus positions pay \$10 per hour (\$11 per hour for Community Service) with a maximum funding amount not to exceed \$2,000.00.
-If a student is a reliable employee, meeting SAP, has not exceeded their COA, and ample funding is available in the program, a petition can be requested to extend the award beyond this minimum threshold.
+If student is eligible to receive federal funding and they meet the financial aid work study requirements, they are notified that they can participate in the Federal Work Study Program.
+Students are directed to the Federal Work Study portal via LAFS Student Connect to obtain information on open positions and program requirements.
+Upon acceptance into a position, the student must meet with the Work Study Coordinator to sign the FA Work Study Agreement as well as paperwork from Human Resources (inclusive of W-4 and I-9 documents).
+All on-campus positions pay \$15.25 per hour (\$18 per hour for Community Service) with a maximum funding amount not to exceed \$5,500.00.
+Students may petition to extend their awards beyond this minimum threshold.
+Petitions are reviewed on a case-by-case basis.
 Please see "Federal Work Study Policy" for further details.